Quadratic algebras associated to permutation idempotent solutions of the YBE: Introduction

-A starting point of the present work is recent progress for the non-involutive or strictly braided case \cite{GI21, Colazzo22,Colazzo23}.
-Here, Colazzo et al in the latter works introduced a theory of left-nondegenerate idempotent set-theoretic solutions.
-Our results main are for a particular subclass of `permutation idempotent' solutions and their associated quadratic algebras first studied in \cite[Prop.
-3.15]{Colazzo22}.
-These solutions depend on a bijection which we denote $f:X\to X$ and have the form $r_f(x,y)=(f(y),y)$.
+Another starting point for the present work is recent work of Colazzo et al\cite{Colazzo22,Colazzo23} which introduced a theory of left-nondegenerate idempotent set-theoretic solutions.
+These are a particular class of non-involutive solutions which we believe deserve more study.
+Our main results are for a subclass of `permutation idempotent' solutions and their associated quadratic algebras first studied in \cite[Prop.~3.15]{Colazzo22}.
+These depend on a bijection which we denote $f:X\to X$ and have the form $r_f(x,y)=(f(y),y)$.
 We consider the class $P_n$ of all permutation solutions on a set $X$ with cardinality $|X|= n$ and give an explicit presentation of $\cA(\k , X, r_f)$ in terms of generators and explicit $n(n-1)$ quadratic relations which form a reduced Gr\"{o}bner basis, so that these algebras are explicitly PBW.
 We use relations which are different from (and equivalent to) the defining relations coming from the original definition of the YB algebra $\cA(\k , X, r_f)$, but with the benefit that the set of new relations forms an explicit reduced Gr\"{o}bner basis.
-We thereby show, remarkably, that all Yang-Baxter algebra $\cA(\k , X, r_f)$ for $r_f$ in the class $P_n$ are isomorphic, see Theorem~\ref{thm:YBalgPermSol}.
+We thereby show, remarkably, that all Yang-Baxter algebra $\cA(\k , X, r_f)$ for $r_f$ in the class $P_n$ are isomorphic, see Theorem~\ref{thm:YBalgPermSol} and Corollary \ref{cor:main}.
 Here, the number of \emph{non isomorphic} permutation solutions $(X, r_f)$ is the number of conjugacy classes in $\Sym(X)$ and hence $p(n)$, the partition function on $n$.
 This may be a large number, all with isomorphic Yang-Baxter algebras.
 Since we can take $f=\id$, we have moreover a natural representative $\cA(\k,n)$ in the isomorphism class for each fixed $n$, which we particularly study.

 Further results relate to Veronese subalgebras and Segre products, building on methods for finding these in the context of Yang-Baxter algebras in \cite{AGG,GI23,GI_Veronese}.
 The Veronese subalgebra $A^{(d)}$ of a quadratic algebra $A$ is defined as the subalgebra of elements with degrees that are divisible by $d$.
 These and related Segre products were previously studied in a noncommutative setting for general Koszul algebras by Backelin and Froeberg in \cite{Backelin,Froberg}.
 A new result here is that if $(X,r_f)$ is in the class $P_n$ then, for each integer $d\geq 2$, we construct a new `$d$-Veronese solution' $(W, r_F)$ also in the class $P_n$, where $W$ is again a set of $n$ elements and $F:W\to W$ is a bijection.
 In general, the two solutions $(X,r_f)$ and $(W, r_F)$ are not isomorphic but the latter is constructed so that the $d$-Veronese subalgebra of $\cA(\k,X,r_f)$ is $\cA(\k,W,r_F)$, see Theorem~\ref{thm:veronesealg}.
 Thus, the class of permutation solutions $P_n$ is closed under taking $d$-Veronese solutions, in contrast with results on Veronese subalgebras in \cite{AGG,GI_Veronese}.